-In theory, we should expect tariffs to be partially offset by a currency appreciation in the tariff-imposing country or by a depreciation in the country on which the tariff is imposed.
-We find, based on a calibrated model, that the tariffs imposed by the US in 2018-19 should not have had a large impact on the dollar but may have significantly depreciated the renminbi.
-This prediction is consistent with a high-frequency event analysis looking at the impact of tariff-related news on the dollar and the renminbi.
-We find that tariffs explained at most one fifth of the dollar effective appreciation but around two thirds of the renminbi effective depreciation observed in 2018-19.
+In theory, tariffs should be partially offset by a currency appreciation in the tariffimposing country or by a depreciation in the country on which the tariff is imposed.
+We find, based on a calibrated model, that the tariffs imposed by the US in 2018-19 should not have had a large impact on the dollar but may have significantly depreciated the renminibi.
+This prediction is consistent with a high-frequency event analysis looking at the impact of tariff-related news on the dollar and the renminibi.
+We find that tariffs explained at most one fifth of the dollar effective appreciation but around two thirds of the renminibi effective depreciation observed in 2018-19.

 Keywords: exchange rates, tariffs, dollar, renminbi.
 JEL Codes: F31, F41

 ^{}This paper is a revised version of Jeanne (2020).
-The earlier version benefited from comments by Jonathan Wright, Egor Gornostay, Eva Zhang, and research assistance by Gloria (Xiecun) Li.
+It benefited from comments by Jonathan Wright, Egor Gornostay, Eva Zhang, and two referees.
 We also thank seminar participants at Fudan University, the University of Pittsburgh and Johns Hopkins University for their comments.